IonicaBizau/Elastic-and-Inelastic-Collisions/README.md

-> A simulation of elastic and inelastic collisions
+> A simulation of elastic and inelastic collisions.